Xensor Price Reaches $0.0003 (XSR)

-Xensor (CURRENCY:XSR) traded 1.7% higher against the dollar during the 1-day period ending at 18:00 PM ET on January 26th.
-In the last week, Xensor has traded 31% lower against the dollar.
-Xensor has a total market cap of $1.52 million and approximately $97,333.00 worth of Xensor was traded on exchanges in the last 24 hours.
-One Xensor coin can now be bought for $0.0003 or 0.00000001 BTC on popular exchanges.
+Xensor (CURRENCY:XSR) traded 3.3% lower against the U.S. dollar during the one day period ending at 17:00 PM E.T. on January 27th.
+Xensor has a market cap of $1.48 million and $40,470.00 worth of Xensor was traded on exchanges in the last 24 hours.
+During the last week, Xensor has traded 33.3% lower against the U.S. dollar.
+One Xensor coin can currently be bought for approximately $0.0003 or 0.00000001 BTC on popular exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.